-Unlike pigments used for watercolors and oil paints, mineral pigments vary their color and texture according to their particle size.
+Unlike pigments used for watercolors and oil paints, mineral pigments vary in color and texture according to their particle size.

-For example, the smaller the labeling number, the larger the particles, and the heavier the specific gravity.
-The larger the labeling number, the smaller the particles, and the brighter and whiter the color because more light reflects on particles.
-When comparing No. 5 and no byaku (white), the difference is obvious.
-There is such a difference in brightness and saturation that it is hard to believe that they are made from the same material.
+For example, the smaller the labeling number, the larger the particles and the specific gravity is heavier too.
+Meanwhile, the larger the labeling number, the smaller the particles and the color appears brighter and whiter because more light reflects on the particles.
+For example, comparing the same pigment but in No. 5 and No. Byaku (white), you can tell the difference from brightness to saturation is pretty obvious, some may even be surprised and find it hard to believe they are from the same material.

-The following is a difference between No. 6 and No.13 of the artificial mineral pigment Gunjo color manufactured by Nakagawa Gofun company.
+The following is a difference between No. 6 and No.13 of the artificial mineral pigment Gunjo color manufactured by NAKAGAWA GOFUN ENOGU company.

 The first comparison is the weight and volume of the mineral pigments.